gauravsinha12/AI-Fresher-Software-Engineer/README.md

 ## Overview

-AI Fresher Engineer is an AI-powered tool designed to assist freshers and junior developers in their coding journey.
-This tool provides an integrated environment where users can write, compile, and run code, automatically resolve errors, perform data analysis tasks, and even receive real-time task management updates.
+AI Fresher Engineer is an AI-powered Solution Which can easily do the task given to a fresher engineer or a Fresher Data Analyst.
+It can make a whole program error free and also will save the file in your OS also as well as can analysi any data provided or asked to find.

 ## Demo Video